 - Tools and guidelines

-- Educational resources (more resources can be found in RAISE AWARENESS – Education and training)
+Educational resources can be found in RAISE AWARENESS – Education and training – Training manuals and courses.

 Tools and guidelines

 |Restricting the use of antibiotics in food-producing animals and its associations with antibiotic resistance in food-producing animals and human beings: a systematic review and meta-analysis||Systematic review (open access) on the effect of interventions restricting antibiotic use in food animal production.
 Provides evidence that restricting use lowered the presence of antibiotic resistant bacteria in the animals.
 The appendix lists all studies (2MB) included in the review and provides a quality assessment.|

 |Keeping veterinary medicine records||Guidance on how to keep veterinary medicine records.
 Includes an example format on record keeping (word document).
 Guidance for England, but can be used for inspiration/adapted for other contexts.|